carabina/SHScroller/README.md

 ### Customizing
 In initializing, you can also designate `sensitivity` number and `range` like this.
-- `sensitivity: Int` represents the sensitivity of changes, which is actually how many hit fields will divided into.
+- `sensitivity: Int` represents the sensitivity of swiping, which is actually how many hit fields will be divided into.
 The default value is `10`.
 - `range: CGFloat` is the horizontally range of hit areas.
-In the respect of the balance between less influence to super view and the performance, I recommend you keep the default value `15.0` or so.
+In the respect of the balance between the performance and less influence to super view, I recommend you keep the default value `15.0` or so.

 ```swift
 let scroller = SHScroller(superView: self.view, sensitivity: 15, range: 20.0)

 self.view.addSubview(scroller)
 ```

+## Comments

+This is the first time to make OSS, and I started Python this April as the first programming language.
+Though this is so simple library, it was very good experience for me.
+Please give me any hints, advices, corrections about anything, thank you.

 ## License